Why Use Golang for Your Next Project?

 Think about it.
 Google built Go.
 And when you think of big-name companies, Google should be one of the first names that come to mind.

 If Go was designed to work for software monstrosities like Google, then there isn’t much Go can’t do.
-On a technical level, Goroutines is a noteworthy Go feature allowing functions to run concurrently with other functions and methods.
+On a technical level, Goroutines are a noteworthy Go feature allowing functions to run concurrently with other functions and methods.

 As far as asynchronous programming goes, it’s rarely been this easy to code event-driven behavior into a program.